FIELDS OF COLOR:

 Classical limit.
 The exclusion principle does not apply to force field quanta (called bosons after Satyendra Bose), which have integer spin.
 They can overlap and build up.
 Even though each quantum acts individually, if there are many present the effect is the same as a classical field.

 Quantum collapse.
 If fields evolved only as described by the field equations, nothing of significance would happen because the equations do not describe the transfer of energy or momentum.
 For example, they don’t describe how a photon transfers its energy to a photoreceptor in your eye.
 I call this process quantum collapse because after a quantum transfers its energy it can’t continue to exist; it must disappear from all space.
-Like Schrödinger’s cat, it can’t be in a state of half there and half not there.
+Like Schrödinger’s cat, it can’t be in a state of half dead and half alive.
 Even though we have no theory to describe quantum collapse, we know that it happens; indeed, it is an essential part of QFT.
 As Art Hobson wrote, referring to the two-slit experiment:

 The entire spread-out field… must deposit its quantum of energy all at once, in a single instant, because the field cannot carry some fraction of one quantum – it must always contain either exactly one or exactly zero quanta of energy.
 When the field deposits its quantum of energy on the viewing screen, the entire spread-out field must instantaneously lose this much energy. — A. Hobson (H2007, p.
 303)